So you’re interested in organizing a get-together with your Lipscomb friends—some of whom you haven’t seen or talked with in quite some time?

 Here are some suggestions to help you have a successful reunion:

 - Recruit others to help—The most important ingredient for a successful reunion is a dedicated group of volunteers who are prepared to do what it takes to organize the activities and to encourage their friends to attend.
-While the Office of Alumni Relations will lend a hand, the reunion will only be successful if you and your fellow volunteers put in the effort.
+While the Office of Alumni Engagement will lend a hand, the reunion will only be successful if you and your fellow volunteers put in the effort.
 The first task, then, is to recruit others to help you with your reunion.